k0r0s/k0r0s.github.io/_drafts/2024-09-20-orwellian-wave.md

 > Here is the key insight: ideas – designs or blueprints for doing something or making something – are different from nearly every other good in that they are nonrival.
-Standard goods in classical economics are rival: as more people drive on a highway -_there is less of a highway_- or require the skills of a particular surgeon -_there are less surgeons available_- or use water for irrigation -_less water available_-, there are fewer of these goods to go around.
+Standard goods in classical economics are rival: as more people drive on a highway - <font color="#1ce7ad"> there is less of a highway </font>- or require the skills of a particular surgeon - <font color="#1ce7ad"> there are less surgeons available </font> - or use water for irrigation - <font color="#1ce7ad"> less water available </font> -, there are fewer of these goods to go around.
 This rivalry underlies the scarcity that is at the heart of most of economics and gives rise to the fundamental theorems of welfare economics.